ivnsch/clojushop/README.md

 ##### Status codes

-All webservice responses have a status flag.
+All api responses have a status flag.
 Possible codes:

 Code  | Meaning
 ------------- | -------------